jimyoshida/self-taught-devops/SWE-History.md

 On November 15, 2016, Microsoft announced the general availability of Azure Functions.

+🌏WebAssembly (sometimes abbreviated Wasm) defines a portable binary-code format and a corresponding text format for executable programs.
+Announced in 2015 and first released in March 2017.

+🌏WebAssembly System Interface (WASI) is a simple interface (ABI and API) designed by Mozilla intended to be portable to any platform.
+It provides POSIX-like features like file I/O constrained by capability-based security.

 At the end of October 2017 Microsoft announced a preview of AKS (Azure Container Service), a managed Kubernetes service in Azure.

 On November 6, 2017, Amazon announced the new C5 family of instances that were based on a custom architecture around the KVM hypervisor, called Nitro.